PJSC RusHydro: Agenda of the Board of Directors meeting on April 19, 2019

 Dow Jones received a payment from EQS/DGAP to publish this press release.

-PJSC RusHydro (HYDR) PJSC RusHydro: Agenda of the Board of Directors meeting on April 19, 2019 10-Apr-2019 / 08:45 CET/CEST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+PJSC RusHydro (HYDR) PJSC RusHydro: Agenda of the Board of Directors meeting on April 19, 2019 15-Apr-2019 / 08:35 CET/CEST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer / publisher is solely responsible for the content of this announcement.
-Agenda of the Board of Directors meeting on April 19, 2019 April 10, Moscow, Russia.
-PJSC RusHydro (ticker symbol: MOEX, LSE: HYDR; OTCQX: RSHYY) announces the agenda of the Board of Directors meeting to be held on April 19, 2019.
-The agenda includes the following items: 1) On approval of PJSC RusHydro's dividend policy.
-2) On extension of the grace period on JSC DGK loan provided within the framework of the forward-contract with VTB Bank (PJSC).
-3) On consideration of the Group's corporate governance evaluation and the report on self-assessment of the Group's Board of Directors.
+Agenda of the Board of Directors meeting on April 19, 2019 April 15, Moscow, Russia.
+PJSC RusHydro (ticker symbol: MOEX, LSE: HYDR; OTCQX: RSHYY) announces the agenda of the Board of Directors meeting to be held in absentia on April 19, 2019.
+The agenda includes the following items: 1) On approval of the report on the execution of the Annual Comprehensive Procurement Program of PJSC RusHydro for 2018.
+2) On execution of transactions of PJSC RusHydro.
+3) On determining position of PJSC RusHydro representatives in the management bodies of its subsidiaries.
+4) On consideration of matters of significant importance to the Company.
 The information on decisions of the Board of Directors will be made available in compliance with regulatory requirements.
 About RusHydro RusHydro Group is one of Russia's largest generating companies.
 RusHydro is the leading producer of renewable energy in Russia with over 400 generating facilities in Russia and abroad.
 The company also manages a number of R&D, engineering and electricity retail companies.
 Group's thermal assets are operated by subsidiary - RAO Energy System of East in the Far East of Russia.
 Total electricity generation capacity of the Group is 39.4 GW, heat capacity - 18.9 thousand GCal/h.
 Russian Federation owns 60.6% in RusHydro, the rest is held by other institutional and individual shareholders (over 360,000).
 The company's stock is traded on Moscow Exchange (MOEX).
 Company's GDRs in the IOB section of LSE, ADRs - in OTCQX.
 For more information: Investor Relations Department Tel. +7 (495) 225 3232 ext.
 1607, 1319, 1304 ir@rushydro.ru The information in this press release may contain projections or other forward-looking statements regarding future events or the future financial performance of PJSC "RusHydro" ("RusHydro").
 One can identify forward-looking statements by terms such as "expect", "believe", "anticipate", "plan", "aim", "target", "forecast", "project", "should", "estimate", "intend", "will", "could", "may" or "might", the negative of such terms or other similar expressions.
 We wish to caution you that these statements are only predictions and that actual events or results may differ materially from these statements.
 We do not intend to update these statements to reflect events and circumstances occurring after the date hereof or to reflect the occurrence of unanticipated events.
 Many factors could cause the actual results to differ materially from those contained in our projections or forward-looking statements, including, among others, general economic and political conditions, our competitive environment, risks associated with operating in Russia and rapid technological and market changes in our industries, as well as many other risks specifically related to RusHydro and its operations.
 ISIN: US7821834048, RU000A0JPKH7 Category Code: MSCL TIDM: HYDR LEI Code: 2534005TJN9DX4YWVT97 OAM Categories: 2.2.
-Inside information Sequence No.: 8157 EQS News ID: 798047 End of Announcement EQS News Service
+Inside information Sequence No.: 8195 EQS News ID: 799777 End of Announcement EQS News Service

 (END) Dow Jones Newswires